 - Why not cast as wide a net as possible?
 It’s not like sellers are required to accept any offer they receive.

 - The VA program is booming, and that’s in large part because this demographic is hungry for homeownership but often finds it tough to qualify for conventional financing.
-Other times they simply want to save on a down payment.
+Other times they simply want to save on a down payment and use the benefits they earned through their service.

 - VA borrowers have proudly served our country.
-They raised their hands and stood up to safeguard our freedom.
-Seems like the least we can do is give them the opportunity to make a strong offer to purchase your home.
+The least we can do is give them the opportunity to make a strong offer to purchase your home.